skyglass/event-booking-01/README.md

 - Make sure that you know how to create Hosted Zone and Record A for your domain provider.

-- If you don't want to register domain, see my previous article for more details: https://github.com/skyglass/food-finder-01 This article will show you how to create Load Balancer Service with EXTERNAL_IP (In this case you don't need Ingress Resource on AKS)

 - For more details, see `Azure Production Environment Setup`

-### Step-07: Finish Udemy Course "Microservices with Node JS and React":
+### Step-06: Finish Udemy Course "Microservices with Node JS and React":

 - If you need help on Microservices with Node JS and React, see more details in this course: https://www.udemy.com/course/microservices-with-node-js-and-react
 - I strongly recommend you finish this course first, before following this guide!